microsoft/quantum-curriculum-samples/README.md

 # Introduction

-This is a preview of a set of curriculum materials for an "Introduction to Quantum Computing and Quantum Programming" course that uses Q# and Microsoft Quantum Development Kit for programming assignments.
+This is a preview of the Azure Quantum Curriculum: "Introduction to Quantum Computing and Quantum Programming" using Q# and Microsoft Quantum Development Kit for programming assignments.

 To request access to the complete set of curriculum materials, please fill [this form](https://aka.ms/AQ/Curriculum/RequestAccess).